amonelias/MMM-LedStrip/README.md

 # MMM-LedStrip
-A MagicMirror² module to control the LED Strip WS2801.
+A MagicMirror² module to control the LED Strip WS2801 and display the output.

 ## Dependencies